jbinde02/VendingMachineSoftware/README.md

 I created a 'log' of actions by printing stuff to the console.
 A better way of doing this would proably be putting the info in a textfile.

 This is the first time I have tried to use maven and it seems like it would be a pretty good tool for larger projects.
-It made importing the .json simple library very easy.
+It made importing the json.simple library very easy.
 Something it didn't make easy was creating a jar file with dependencies included.
 I just left intellij up to that task which was still a struggle for some reason.

 I also implemented a few unit test for the model class.
 I learned how to do unit test over a year ago but I never really had a reason to use them.
 I decided to try and use them again since maven has a cycle that runs tests.